1979 NHL expansion: 1978 revised agreement

 The intense competition between the leagues did not leave the NHL unscathed either.
 The Pittsburgh Penguins filed for bankruptcy in 1975 and nearly moved to Seattle before they found stable ownership with shopping mall magnate Edward J. DeBartolo Sr., a native of nearby Youngstown, Ohio, who decided to keep the team in Pittsburgh (DeBartolo's son, Edward J. DeBartolo Jr., would later go on to own the San Francisco 49ers of the National Football League (NFL)).
 The California Golden Seals and Kansas City Scouts were not as lucky, however, as both teams moved for 1976, with the Golden Seals becoming the Cleveland Barons and the Scouts the Colorado Rockies after only two years in Kansas City.
 By 1978 the NHL faced the possibility of two of its own teams (the Minnesota North Stars and Barons) folding altogether.
-Ziegler was able to mitigate the damage by arranging a merger between the two clubs; the Barons currently remain the most recent example of an American professional sports team in an established major league ceasing operations as of 2025.
+Ziegler was able to mitigate the damage by arranging a merger between the two clubs; the Barons remained the most recent example of an American professional sports team in an established major league ceasing operations until the suspension of the Arizona Coyotes.

 Negotiations resumed in 1978, and it again appeared that the Houston Aeros, as one of the league's strongest teams, were an obvious candidate to join the NHL.
 Unfortunately for Houston, by this time, Ziegler realized NHL owners would never vote to admit six teams into the NHL, and floated a proposal that would admit only four WHA franchises instead.
 The WHA responded by insisting that all three of its Canadian teams would be admitted to the NHL.
 This left room for only one American team, with the only serious contenders for that final spot of entry being the Aeros and Whalers.
 Aeros owner Kenneth Schnitzer attempted to persuade Boston Bruins owner Jeremy Jacobs to support the agreement that included the Aeros and not the Bruins' neighbors based in Hartford, only to find that Jacobs, as one of the older league's most hard-lined owners, was opposed to any sort of merger with the WHA entirely and that Ziegler was actually cool to the idea of adding another Sun Belt NHL team.
 Of the three Sun Belt teams that had joined the league since 1967, one (the California Golden Seals) had already relocated and had later become defunct altogether while the two (the Los Angeles Kings and Atlanta Flames) were struggling financially.